Directed by: Harry Bromley Davenport

-Mom, meanwhile, has met an American kid and is doing him constantly.
-She has Miriam D’Abo around to take care of Boy, but she’s more interested in having sex with her boyfriend who looks like a really young Robert DeNiro.
-(Cue breast flashes from Miriam.
-And there was much rejoicing.)
+Mom, meanwhile, has met an American Dude and is doing him constantly.
+She has Miriam D’Abo around to take care of Boy, but she’s far more interested in having sex with her boyfriend who looks like a really young Robert DeNiro.

-Dad comes back into all of their lives, much to the chagrin of American kid.
+Dad comes back into all of their lives, much to the chagrin of American Dude.
 Dad is also giving his crazy alien powers to Boy.
-Now boy goes a bit crazy and starts wielding those powers as if he can just start wishing people into the cornfield, willy nilly.
+Now Boy goes a bit crazy and starts wielding those powers as if he can just start wishing people into the cornfield, willy-nilly.

 Honestly, though, it would be MUCH cooler if he could wish people into the cornfield.
 Instead, he has to conjure up a dwarf-clown, who runs around killing the people that Boy doesn’t like.

 There’s also a panther.

 There’s also no way in hell that you could ever make any fucking sense of this movie without a fucking road map.
 The interview with the director (Harry Bromley Davenport) didn’t help at all.
 He knew that the movie was shit.
 He actually gave a great interview because of his knowledge of how shitty his movie was.
 He just said, “We were kids and we didn’t really know what we were doing.
 Oh, and the panther?
 I didn’t want that.
 Bob Shaye of New Line kept bugging me to put a panther in there…so I did.
 It cost a fortune, but there it is.”